 - Using strong passwords.
 A strong password is around twelve characters and need not be a string of letters and numbers.
-Click here for 5 password tips for better security.
+You can read all about our five password tips for better security.

 So whilst you might have a whole host of defences guarding your computer, don't neglect to protect your mobile as well.
 If you've got personal data on your phone then it's just another opportunity for hackers to break in and swipe your data, especially as they know it's something people often overlook.
 Take the same precautions you would with any other electric device that holds personal information and keep an eye out for any suspicious activity!